 2. Coordinate environmental studies in design proposals.

-3. Comprehend and apply and the knowledge of social and cultural studies in design proposals.
+3. Comprehend and apply the knowledge of social and cultural studies in design proposals.

 4. Comprehend and apply the knowledge of science, mathematics, and technology.